Get your holidays off to a flying start with a classroom declutter!

 It’s time to declutter your desk and to take stock of what you need to keep.
 That which you do not need to keep should be generously put in a colleagues pigeon hole, donated or recycled.
 It’s tempting to keep spare copies of worksheets, but try to avoid this and stick to keeping one master copy.

-File your master copies in labeled box files or go new age and hang them up!
+File your master copies in labelled box files or go new age and hang them up!

 Does it Spark Joy for You?